Last Updated on

 How can you prevent this type of behavior in your Shollie?

-According to experts, exposing your pup to crowded, high activity environments early on.
+Exposing your pup to crowded, high activity environments early on.
 The more you bring your Shepherd Collie out for walks, trips to the dog park, or simply out around the town with you while you’re running errands makes them better adjusted to strange situations and unfamiliar people.

 Sure – they won’t cuddle or lick a stranger the same way they do you!
 But it will make them more capable of controlling their impulses when a guest or visitor walks into your home.